 trade, business, and commercial - veterans, hereditary, and patriotic -

 legal, governmental, public administration, and military - and many more.

 provides contact information and descriptions for multinational and national groups

 based throughout the world, as well as multinational associations headquartered in the U.S.

-of Information Science and
+of Information Science and Technology (IGI Global)

 and management of information science and technology - encompassing the full range of

-of Library and Information Science (Informaworld)
+of Library and Information Science (Taylor & Francis)

 - Covers the collection, organization, storage, preservation, retrieval, transfer, and